Allen Robinson Questionable for Sunday

-Allen Robinson is listed as questionable for a Week 16 matchup with the Jacksonville Jaguars.
+ESPN’s Adam Schefter reports Chicago Bears wide receiver Allen Robinson is expected to play in a Week 16 matchup with the Jacksonville Jaguars.

-Limited in practice Friday with a hamstring injury, Robinson is the Bears’ primary weapon.
-He accounts of 25.68% of the target market share and has caught 90 passes for 1,110 yards and six touchdowns this season, playing in every game.
-Robinson is priced at $7,500 on FanDuel.
+Robinson landed on the injury report Friday, dealing with a hamstring injury.
+He leads the team in target market share at 25.68% and in 14 games played this season, Robinson has caught 90 passes for 1,110 yards and six touchdowns.
+He is priced at $7,500 on FanDuel

-If Robinson is unable to suit up Sunday, expect rookie Darnell Mooney ($5,400) and Anthony Miller ($4,900) to see more targets.
-They matchup against a Jaguars team who have allowed the seventh-most points to opposing wide receivers at 26.19 per game.
+The Bears will face a Jaguars defense that have allowed 26.19 points to opposing wide receivers this season.

-The Bears are a 7.5-point road favorite against the Jaguars on FanDuel Sportsbook in a game with a 47 total.
+The Bears are a 7.5-point road favorite against the Falcons on FanDuel Sportsbook in a game with a 46.5 total.

 We use cookies on our website to give you the most relevant experience by remembering your preferences and repeat visits.
 By clicking “Accept”, you consent to the use of ALL the cookies.